t7ru/Fandom-Top-Contributors/README.md

 TOP_N_CONTRIBUTORS=your_number_lol
 ```

--   `WEBHOOK_URL`: (Required) The Discord webhook URL to send messages to.
+-   `WEBHOOK_URL`: (SECRET) The Discord webhook URL to send messages to.
--   `FANDOM_SUBDOMAIN`: The subdomain of the Fandom wiki to fetch data from (e.g., `tds` for `tds.fandom.com`).
+-   `FANDOM_SUBDOMAIN`: (VAR) The subdomain of the Fandom wiki to fetch data from (e.g., `tds` for `tds.fandom.com`).
 Defaults to `tds` if not set.
--   `EMBED_COLOR`: The hexadecimal color code that shows up on the left of the Discord embed.
+-   `EMBED_COLOR`: (VAR) The hexadecimal color code that shows up on the left of the Discord embed.
 Defaults to `0x0099FF` (cyanish blue) if not set.
--   `TOP_N_CONTRIBUTORS`: The number of top contributors to display in the list.
+-   `TOP_N_CONTRIBUTORS`:  (VAR) The number of top contributors to display in the list.
+The theoretical maximum that could be displayed is `29`, however, it is likely around `25` due to limitations.
 Defaults to `5` if not set.

-The theoretical maximum that could be displayed is `29`, however, it is likely around `25` due to limitations.
+## Setup
+1. Fork or clone the template using the "Use this template" button
+2. Create your repository and stuff
+3. Head into the repo's settings and go to "Secrets and variables"
+4. Add the webhook variable into Secrets, and everything else into Variables
+5. And you're done!

+You may also test if it works or not by going to "Actions" and manually run "Weekly Discord Webhook".
+The schedule can be changed in the `schedule.yaml` file.